 As we know, every file has timestamp attached to it.
-This time stamp is access time and modification time.
-Touch command is a command for file access and modification time.
+This timestamp is access time and modification time of files.
+Touch command is a command used in Linux to change for file access and modification time.

 To use touch command is quite simple.
 Just type :

 File_1.txt originally has timestamp 12:42.
 After we do touch command, it changed to 17:08.
 By default, touch will change the file timestamp into current time.

 As we mention before that every file has Access time and Modify time attached to the file.
 File_1.txt above has timestamp 17:08.
 We can see more detail about it.

 We see that Access time and Modify time has the same value which is 17:08:35 and the timezone is GMT +7.

 Now if we want to change only the Access time, we need to use -a option.

 As you see, the Access time is changed into 17:51:37 but the Change time is still 17:08:35

 To do this, we can use -m option.
 Now we will use file_2.txt as an example.